mbta/otp-deploy/README.md

 If you're not seeing any results from the current day, double check that you don't have an old GTFS file, if the schedules don't include the requested date, OTP can't plan a trip for it.
-If OTP doesn't seem to include recent OSM changes that you expect it have, double check that the `.pbf` file is up to date, and that the changeset is included in the latest [Geofabrik update](http://download.geofabrik.de/north-america/us/massachusetts.html).
-These updates only happen once per day, so you may need to wait up to 24 hours to pull any OSM changes you've made.
+If OTP doesn't seem to include recent OSM changes that you expect it have, double check that the `.pbf` file is up to date.
+We download files from [Geofabrik](http://download.geofabrik.de/north-america/us/massachusetts.html), which gets updates only once per day, so you may need to wait up to 24 hours to pull any OSM changes you've made.

 ## Updating OTP from upstream